Caudillo: Caudillos in literature

 Fictional Hispanic American caudillos, sometimes based on real historical figures, are important in literature.
-Colombian Nobel Prize winner Gabriel García Márquez published two works with strongmen as main characters, The Autumn of the Patriarch and The General in his Labyrinth, a controversial novel about Simón Bolívar.
+Colombian Nobel Prize winner Gabriel García Márquez published two works with strongmen as main characters: The Autumn of the Patriarch and The General in his Labyrinth, the latter a controversial novel about Simón Bolívar.
 In 1946, Nobel Prize laureate Miguel Ángel Asturias published El Señor Presidente, based on the life of Manuel Estrada Cabrera (1898–1920), which was translated to English in 1975.

-Augusto Roa Bastos published a novel based on the life of Paraguayan caudillo Dr. Francia.
-In Mexico, two fictional caudillos are depicted by Mariano Azuela's 1916 novel Los de Abajo and Carlos Fuentes's novel The Death of Artemio Cruz.
-Mexican writer Martín Luis Guzmán published in 1929 his novel La sombra del caudillo, a powerful critic of such strongmen.
+In 1974, Augusto Roa Bastos published I, the Supreme based on Francia's life.
+In Mexico, two fictional caudillos are depicted by Mariano Azuela's 1916 novel The Underdogs and Carlos Fuentes's novel The Death of Artemio Cruz.
+In 1929, Mexican writer Martín Luis Guzmán published his novel La sombra del caudillo, a powerful critic of such strongmen.
 An outlier in terms of subject matter is Rómulo Gallegos's Doña Bárbara, depicting a woman caudillo.